marcelohdez/bedroom/README.md

 Or... maybe it just did.
 Bedroom is an open source Java application developed in order to aid call center agents in keeping track of their orders and orders per hour to meet their quotas effectively.

-This is my first Java program as a self taught high school student, so it has grown and improved (and will hopefully continue to) as i improve or learn more about the language.
+This was my first Java program as a self taught high school student, so it has grown and improved (and will hopefully continue to) as i improve or learn more about the language.
 It was originally created for me and my friends working at a call center to keep track of our orders/hr without doing the math ourselves, enabling us to share it quicker.